carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

    describing this technique in more detail.
 #. `Sean Parent's Papers and Presentations
    <http://github.com/sean-parent/sean-parent.github.com/wiki/Papers-and-Presentations>`_
-   - A Github project full of links to slides, video, and sometimes code.
+   - A GitHub project full of links to slides, video, and sometimes code.

 When deciding between creating a type hierarchy (with either tagged or virtual dispatch) and using templates or concepts-based polymorphism, consider whether